 Mode Construction | Mixolydian Mode (5 of 7)

 Knowing this, if we play all of the notes in the key of C Major from the fifth scale degree G to the octave above that note we will be playing all of the notes of G Mixolydian.

-Playing all of the notes in the key of C Major from C natural to C natural would result in a C Mixolydian scale.
+Playing all of the notes in the key of F Major from C natural to C natural would result in a C Mixolydian scale.

 Similar to the Lydian mode which we discussed in the previous video, the notes of the Mixolydian mode are almost identical to the notes of a Major scale.
 However, compared to the notes of a Major scale, the seventh scale degree of the Mixolydian scale is flattened by one half step.
 This gives it a very distinctive tonal characteristic which blends both Major and minor.

-Here are the notes of a C Major scale.
 We can see that the seventh scale degree, or the seventh note in the scale, is the note B natural.
 If we flatten the note B natural one half step to the notes B-flat we will have changed the scale from C Major to C Mixolydian.

 If we lower the note F-sharp one half step to the note F natural we will have changed the notes of the scale from G Major to G Mixolydian.